-Label Symbol Name Meaning A C A Smins A S mins Delayed discharge Residual voltage exists after the inverter is powered off.
+Label Symbol Name Meaning Delayed discharge Residual voltage exists after the inverter is powered off.
 It takes 5 minutes for the inverter to discharge to the safe voltage level before maintenance.
 Burn warning Do not touch the inverter when it is running because its enclosure is hot.
-A Electric shock warning High voltage exists after the inverter is powered on.
-Only qualified and trained electrical technicians are allowed to perform operations on the inverter.
-High touch current exists after the inverter is powered on.
-Before powering on the inverter, ensure that the
+Electric shock warning • High voltage exists after the inverter is powered on.
+Only qualified and trained electrical technicians are allowed to perform operations on the inverter. • High touch current exists after the inverter is powered on.
+Before powering on the inverter, ensure that the inverter is properly

-Label Symbol Name Meaning inverter is properly grounded. i Refer to documentation Reminds operators to refer to the documents delivered the inverter. \wedge Operation warning Do not remove the DC input connector or AC output connector when the inverter is running.
-(1P)PN/ITEM:XXXXXXXX Y (32P)Model: XXXXXXXXX (S)SN:XXXXXXXXXXX MADE IN CHINA - Serial number (SN) Indicates the product SN.
-2000 S - QR code for inverter WiFi connection Scan the QR code to connect to the inverter WiFi.
+Label Symbol Name Meaning grounded. Í Refer to documentation Reminds operators to refer to the documents delivered the inverter.
+Operation warning Do not remove the DC input connector or AC output connector when the inverter is running.
+(1P)PN/ITEM:XXXXXXX Y (32P)Model:XXXXXXXX ((S)SN:XXXXXXXXX MADE IN CHINA Serial number (SN) Indicates the product SN. - QR code for inverter WiFi connection Scan the QR code to connect to the inverter WiFi.